andrewtrandev/GitGrub-2-way-market-place/README.md

 The Controller, also known as ActionController, handles requests from users and acts as a middle-man between the view and model by analysing requests and forwarding them to the model to fetch, update or save data and then returning that information to the user through the view.

 Routes are also another important part of the application that help direct incoming http requests to the appropriate controllers and actions.
+Rails has a router that processes the incoming HTTP methods and URL's, and then sends them to the appropriate controller and action.

 ---